 Determined to find answers, she persisted, all while completing nursing school at the University of Nebraska, Lincoln, and securing a position as a pediatric intensive care nurse at Children’s Mercy Hospital in Kansas City, Missouri.
 Finally, after 3 years and rounds of inconclusive testing by multiple physicians in 2 states, Ashley received the diagnosis she most feared: rectal cancer.

 Rare among rectal cancer patients

 At age 24, Ashley was an exception among colorectal cancer patients.
 More than 90% of colorectal cancer cases are diagnosed in people age 50 and older, though incidence is increasing in people 40 and under.

 “I had so many questions and I wanted immediate answers for what I needed to do to remove this growing tumor,” says Ashley, whose cancer was classified as stage 3.

 Ashley began treatment at The University of Kansas Cancer Center in Overland Park in October 2011.
-There, she met with James Coster, MD, radiation oncologist, and Stuart Hinton, MD, medical oncologist.
+There, she met with a radiation oncologist, and Stuart Hinton, MD, medical oncologist.
 Together, they formed a plan of attack against a golf ball-sized tumor located in her colon near the rectum.

 Because chemotherapy and radiation can cause infertility, Ashley was particularly concerned with preserving her fertility.
 A gynecologic oncologist laparoscopically detached Ashley’s ovaries from the fallopian tubes and reattached them to her abdominal oblique muscles.
 Relocating the ovaries shields them from radiation and also allows them to remain viable so that Ashley could attempt pregnancy using in vitro fertilization in the future.
 During this procedure, the gynecologic oncologist also removed a benign tumor from Ashley’s left ovary.